SimTO: A two-stage, simulation-driven topology optimization framework for bespoke soft robotic grippers: Method

 At each timestep, contact forces were filtered to ensure they contributed to a secure grasp.
 Specifically, we only retained forces that (i) applied a positive normal force on the object and (ii) resisted slip.
-To implement this scheme, after each timestep we used the Kabsch algorithm \citep{kabsch1976} to compute a rotation matrix that mapped 3D contact forces from $\mathcal{D}$ to $\mathcal{R}$.
+To implement this scheme, after each timestep we used the Kabsch algorithm \citep{kabsch1976} to approximate a rotation matrix that mapped 3D contact forces from $\mathcal{D}$ to $\mathcal{R}$.
 We only kept forces with a negative $y$-component and a positive $x$-component in $\mathcal{R}$, corresponding to forces satisfying conditions (i) and (ii).
-To prevent our topology optimization objective function from being dominated by transient or weak contact forces, we used a magnitude-based update rule: if a force was already recorded for a specific gripper node, it was replaced by a newly detected force satisfying (i) and (ii) only if the new force had a larger magnitude.
+To prevent our TO objective function from being dominated by transient or weak contact forces, we used the following update rule: if a force was already recorded for a specific gripper node, it was replaced by a newly detected force satisfying (i) and (ii) only if the new force had a larger $x$-component.
 This procedure yielded the set of $\widetilde{N}_f$ gripper-object contact forces $\{\widetilde{\bm{f}}_1,\ldots, \widetilde{\bm{f}}_{\widetilde{N}_f}\}$.

 To obtain the reduced set $F$ from $\widetilde{F}$, we first rounded the $x$-, $y$-, and $z$-coordinates of all $\widetilde{N}_f$ contact points to the nearest millimetre.
 Because topology optimization was performed in the $x\!-\!y$ plane of $\mathcal{R}$, we grouped all 3D contact forces sharing a common $(x,y)$ coordinate (i.e., forces lying along the same line of constant $z$).
 For each group, we averaged the 3D force vectors and subsequently set the $z$-component of the resulting vector to zero, yielding a 2D force vector $\bm{f}$ located at $(x,y)$.